inanna-malick/recursion.wtf/content/posts/rust_schemes.md

 {{< image src="/img/rust_schemes/rust_schemes_grep.png" alt="command line output for a simple grep-type tool" position="center" style="border-radius: 8px;" >}}

 We're not going to start with that, though.
+That will be the subject of a future blog post building on this one.

 <!--more-->

 # Evaluating an expression language

 We're going to start with a simple expression language: addition, subtraction, multiplication, just enough to illustrate some concepts.
 This is a naive representation of a recursive expression language that uses boxed pointers to handle the recursive case.
+If you're not familiar to boxed pointers, a `Box<A>` is just the rust way of storing a pointer to some value of type `A` - literally a box with a value of type `A` inside it.

 ```rust
 #[derive(Debug, Clone)]